Rocky000/practice_devops/README.md

 # Step 5: Create a Jenkins CD pipeline groovy script
-This script is used to build docker image and push it to docker registry, versioning of the image and deploy it on k8s cluster environments.
+This script is used to build docker image and push it to docker registry, versioning of the image and deploy it on k8s cluster environments. for k8s deployment I could have used the added the helm chart for clear view of the task but unfortunately, couldn't due to some emergecies.
 File path: "./practice_devops/restapi_deploy/pipelines/weather_data_cd.groovy"

 # System Design